ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect-a-microservices-murder-mystery.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We replaced our monolith with micro services so that every outage could be more like a murder mystery.</p>&mdash; Honest Status Page (@honest_update) <a href="https://twitter.com/honest_update/status/651897353889259520">October 7, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-To solve that problem, Google created their own infrastructure for distributed tracing called *Dapper*, and in 2010 [published a paper][dapper] describing their solution.
+To solve that problem, Google created their own infrastructure for distributed tracing called *Dapper*, and in 2010 they [published a paper][dapper] describing their solution.
 Based on that design, a project initially called *Big Brother Bird* (B3) was created at Twitter, and later open-sourced under the name [Zipkin][zipkin].

-Zipkin can be used to gather, store and visualize timing and latency information in a distributed system, and strives for interoperability of different instrumentations provided by various vendors and programming languages.
+Zipkin can be used to gather, store, and visualize timing as well as latency information in a distributed system, and strives for interoperability of different instrumentations provided by various vendors and programming languages.
-The whole request processed by a distributed system is called a Trace, and can be modeled as a tree of multiple Spans, forming the basic units of work.
+The whole request processed by a distributed system is called a **trace**, and can be modeled as a tree of multiple **spans**, forming the basic units of work.
-The timing information for each Span and for the whole Trace are stored along additional meta information in Zipkin.
+The timing information for each span, and for the whole trace are stored along with additional meta information in Zipkin.
-To get this data into Zipkin we use [Spring Cloud Sleuth][sleuth], which nicely integrates with Spring Boot, and automatically instruments all HTTP requests going from one microservice to another microservice with a number of additional HTTP headers.
+To get this data into Zipkin we use [Spring Cloud Sleuth][sleuth], which nicely integrates with Spring Boot, and automatically instruments all HTTP requests going from one microservice to another with a number of additional HTTP headers.

-Most importantly Sleuth introduces the HTTP headers `X-B3-TraceId`, `X-B3-SpanId` and `X-B3-ParentSpanId`, all starting with `X-B3-` (in reference of the original project name) as documented in the [B3 specification][b3-spec], plus `X-Span-Export` to mark a particluar span as having been sampled to Zipkin.
+Most importantly, Sleuth introduces the HTTP headers `X-B3-TraceId`, `X-B3-SpanId` and `X-B3-ParentSpanId`, all starting with `X-B3-` (in reference to the original project name) as documented in the [B3 specification][b3-spec], plus `X-Span-Export` to mark a particular span as having been sampled to Zipkin.
-The instrumentation also ensures, that these values are properly stored in the MDC, allowing easy use in our Logback configuration.
+The instrumentation also ensures that these values are properly stored in the MDC, allowing easy use in our Logback configuration.
 We can modify our `logback-spring.xml` to use `X-B3-TraceId` for correlation (and renaming the JSON property  `correlation-id` to `trace`), while removing the other Sleuth headers from our log event:

 {% highlight xml %}